Facebook Pages Scraper avatar

 • Optional authenticated mode.
 Paste cookies from your own logged-in Facebook browser session to collect pages that your account can view.
 Cookie values are treated as secret input and are never written to logs, dataset rows, or OUTPUT.

-• One row per page.
-Compatible with the popular community Facebook Pages Scraper's page-centric output shape, with extra status and recovery fields.
+• Compatible page rows by default.
+Compatible with the popular community Facebook Pages Scraper's page-centric result format, with extra status and diagnostics fields.

 • Cheap unavailable handling.
-When Facebook says a page is missing or refuses to render it, the Actor returns a clear not_available row and reason instead of spending extra proxy traffic on external recovery sources.
+When Facebook says a page is missing or refuses to render it, the Actor returns a clear not_available row and reason instead of spending extra proxy traffic on partial fallback sources such as Ad Library, Wayback, or embeddable widgets.

 • Apify-native.
 Works with the standard startUrls input format, dataset views, schedules, integrations, and REST API.